-Part of the success of the Starbucks Roastery in Shanghai (which has been awarded Platinum LEED certification) is in its proximity to public transport links, as Starbucks accounted for the environmental impact of their customer traveling to this site.
+Part of the success of the Starbucks Roastery in Shanghai (which has been awarded Platinum LEED certification) is in its proximity to public transport links, as Starbucks accounted for the environmental impact of their customer travelling to this site.

 We can also look at store accessibility slightly differently.
 Rather than focusing on how customers come to the store, consider how the store might go to them?
-By taking a store to the customer, especially in the more remote areas, the need for a fixed, traditional bricks and mortar presence is removed.
+By taking a store to the customer, especially in more remote areas, the need for a fixed, traditional brick and mortar presence is removed.

 08. Become sustainable by association

-If it is to be believed that we are the average of the five people we spend the most time with, retailers should look to build partnerships with other businesses taking strong sustainable action.
+If it is to be believed that we are the average of the five people we spend the most time with, retailers should look to build partnerships with other businesses taking sustainable action.

 09. Fixture design